Strawberry Pound Cake

 Notes

-2) If omitting the pudding increase the granulated sugar to 3 cups and add 2 teaspoon strawberry extract.
+- Instant Pudding Substitution: If omitting the instant pudding mix, increase the amount of granulated sugar called for in the recipe to 3 cups in addition to 2 teaspoons strawberry extract.

 I have 2 cakes of this recipe in oven now and FORGOT to change to 325 til 20 minutes in